Better Flood Nerd Logo

 Maybe.
 Flood Zone X usually means the property is outside FEMA’s highest-risk mapped flood area, but it does not mean there is no flood risk.

-The better move is to price the coverage and decide with real numbers.
-If flood insurance is affordable for the address, you may decide it is worth transferring the risk instead of carrying the whole loss yourself.
+Flood Nerd Take: Price the coverage and decide with real numbers.
+If it is affordable for the address, you may decide it is worth transferring the risk instead of carrying the whole loss yourself.

 What does Flood Zone AE mean in Hawaii?

 Flood Zone AE usually means FEMA has mapped the property in a higher-risk flood area where base flood elevations have been determined.
-If there is a federally backed or federally regulated mortgage, the lender may require flood insurance.
+With a federally backed or federally regulated mortgage, the lender may require flood insurance.

-This is where we do not want people guessing.
-The policy needs to match the lender requirement, the property, and the real coverage need.
+Flood Nerd Take: This is where we do not want anyone guessing.
+The policy needs to match the lender requirement, the property, and the real coverage need — not just clear a box.

 What is the 100-year flood in Hawaii?